volgar1x/vim-gocode/README.md

 * **:GoImport**, **:GoImportAs** and **:GoDrop** are equivalent of original **:Import**, **:ImportAs** and **:Drop** but takes all a relative package path to the current working directory

+* **:make** — you can use QuickFix to iterate through build errors if any; if file is in subdirectory of $GOPATH/src/, the whole package is build, else — only current file

 See [#1](https://github.com/Blackrush/vim-gocode/issues/1) to see future commands implementation.